amitshekhariitbhu/Android-Debug-Database/README.md

 - Android Default Emulator: run `adb forward tcp:8080 tcp:8080` and open http://localhost:8080
 - Genymotion Emulator: Enable bridge from configure virtual device (option available in genymotion)

-### Getting address With toast, in case you missed the address log in logcat
+### Getting address with toast, in case you missed the address log in logcat
 As this library is auto-initialize, if you want to get the address log, add the following method and call
 ```java
 public static void showDebugDBAddressLogToast(Context context) {